rocky-linux/wiki.rockylinux.org/docs/contributing/start.md

 ### Agreements

-Agreements in Rocky Account Services are there to show that you understand and agree to the terms in how you are expected to use Rocky-related services.
+Agreements in Rocky Account Services are there to show that you understand and agree to the terms in how you are expected to use any Rocky-related service.

-You will find 100% of the time, you will be required to sign at least one of the agreements, and that's the `Rocky Open Source Contributor Agreement`.
+You will find that 100% of the time, you will be required to sign at least one of the agreements, and that's the `Rocky Open Source Contributor Agreement`.
 If you plan on utilizing git.rockylinux.org or git.resf.org (as most contributors will), signing of the `Rocky Git Contributor Agreement` is a requirement.